OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

     npm install -g yo generator-office
     ```

-* Outlook 2016 or later for Windows (connected to an Office 365 account) or an Outlook.com account
+* Outlook 2016 or later for Windows (connected to an Office 365 account)

 * A [GitHub](https://www.github.com) account